lucaspon/lp_tropics/README.md

-some constructions lend themselves to generative programing easier than others.
+some constructions lend themselves to generative programming easier than others.

 in *tropics*, I use a simple program with minimal parameters that generate a somewhat random combination of circles with a palette reminiscent of tropical moods.